Pets In The Pool: Pet Safety & Pool Clean Up

 After Swim Care

-• Vacuum or hand-skim the pool to remove floating hair or debris.
+Vacuum or skim the pool to remove floating hair or debris

 If your pool has heavy pet use, talk with a professional about upgrading to a stronger filtration system such as a high-efficiency cartridge or DE filter.
 It’s one of the best long-term ways to keep pet hair under control.